What Is A Globe Valve:

 Z-type globe valve:

 The seat is accessible from the hood.
-This bonnet is connected to the valve body by a large opening on the top.
+A large opening on the top connects this bonnet to the valve body.
 The stem acts as a gate valve through the bonnet.
 These globe valves have an enormous pressure loss and flow rate.

 In closed throttling systems, Z-type valves are very helpful.
 These globe valves are ideal for applications that need throttling and do not require pressure loss.